ErickLeal/despesasApi/README.md

 `php artisan queue:work --queue=notifications` <br>

 As this is an application in a development environment, a local email server was used for testing. <br>
-To check all sent emails, simply open: <br>
+To check all sent emails, simply open:
 `http://localhost:8025/` <br>

 ## Postman Documentation